Daniel Martin Diaz

 Daniel Martin Diaz is an American artist and musician based in Tucson, Arizona.
-His work has been exhibited worldwide and has been published in LA Times, NY Times, Juxtapoz, High Fructose, and Low Rider Magazine as well as in five books dedicated to his artwork.
-Diaz has designed artwork for large public art projects in the US and has won many awards such as a gold and platinum record designed for Atlantic Records.
-He is also involved in various musical projects.

 The band P.O.D. commissioned Diaz to design and paint the cover of their self-titled album Payable on Death.
 The album went gold in four weeks and caused a controversy across the country due to the cover artwork Diaz created.
 In 2010, he designed and painted the cover of Good Charlotte's album, Cardiology.

 Influences

 Diaz's influences include an eclectic mix from fantastical Mexican Retablos, mystical votive offerings, the Early Netherlandish painters, Gothic ornamentation, arcane religious sigils and medallions, alchemy, as well as symbolism culled from assorted secret societies such as The Rosicrucians.

-Symbolism

-Symbolism plays a central role in Diaz’s art.
-It harks back to an earlier Christian culture where a mostly illiterate populace could read the paths leading to the world of the Spirit in the figures, colors, symbols, and gestures of the sculptures, paintings, and mosaics that adorned the portals, walls, and altar screens of the churches.
-Like his predecessors, he provides an artistic shorthand—one uniquely his—to bring his viewers to an inner, higher world.